 Clean Air Day

 Clean Air Day is an annual event to raise awareness about the importance of clean air and the impact on public health and the environment.
-The next one will be held on Thursday, 20 June 2024 and will bring together individuals, communities and organisations to take action and promote cleaner air.
+The last one was on Thursday, 20 June 2024 and brought together individuals, communities and organisations to take action and promote cleaner air.

 The day encourages us all to make small changes in our daily routines, such as using public transport, cycling, or walking instead of driving and limiting the use of household pollutants.
 While Clean Air Day is the UK’s largest air pollution campaign supporting action for clean air extends beyond a single day.
 By advocating for cleaner air, the event aims to reduce air pollution levels, improve respiratory health, and protect the natural environment.